-- The TMP has been developed by Jacobs Group Australia (Jacobs) on behalf of SHL for the works associated with the construction of the project and to address the specific traffic management requirements of the Infrastructure Approval. - A letter dated 15 February 2022 was received from Department of Planning, Industry and Environment (DPIE) allowing review and endorsement by the Environmental Representative in accordance with A23 to occur after DPIE submission but prior to the commencement of construction.
-The TMP was approved by the DPIE on 25 January 2022.
+- The TMP has been developed by SHL for the works associated with the construction of the project and to address the specific traffic management requirements of the Infrastructure Approval. - The TMP was approved by the Department on 25 January 2022.